fraenkel-lab/OmicsIntegrator/README.md

 - **events_to_genes_with_motifsregression_results_FOREST_INPUT.tsv**: Only those
   results from the regression that fall under a provided significance threshold, e.g. p=0.05.
-This file can be used as input to Forest.
+This file can be used as input to forest.